SphereSoftware/node_practice/README.md

 `npm install --save-dev supertest`

-And now we are ready to create our first test ( test/server.js ):
+And now we are ready to create our first test:

+`test/server.js`:

 ```
 describe('server', () => {